COVID-19 Return to Play

 3. SIGN IN

-- All attendees (players, coaches, scorers, umpires) MUST register attendance, via MyCricket or on paper
+- ALL attendees (players, coaches, scorers, umpires and spectators) MUST register attendance, via MyCricket or on paper (minimum requirements and template example in the Industry COVID Safe Plan for Field Sports – Appendix 2)

 - Employ recommended hygiene practices (hand and equipment sanitising / no use of saliva or sweat to shine ball)